 According to Eisenberg, the sector plan from downtown College Park and East-West Highway doesn’t account for the development of the Cafritz Property, as proposed.
-The route 1 zoning is rather a vision of the community, developed after in-depth studies to understand the community’s wants and needs.
+The is rather a vision of the community, developed after in-depth studies to understand the community’s wants and needs.
 The zoning makes it easier for developers to identify where the infrastructure lies to appropriately fit their needs.

 But that vision is flexible and developers can add on to what a community may not have seen in the beginning.

 “When a property owner asks to change zoning, they’re asking to change the vision,” he said, noting that for developers the change in zoning may help them make more money.

 Riverdale Park Mayor Vernon Archer said at the May 31 work session that he hopes to use some of the town's economic development funds to help the town determine what their vision is for the property as well.

 "For several years we’ve gone back and forth on design, but we need to come out with a thorough proposal and work with what we like," Archer said at the meeting.
 "We should be able to come up with a pretty good vision of what we want and what we don’t want."